survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 ## Develop Your Own Package

-If there's nothing that fits your purposes you may want to develop on your own package.
-Sometimes people end up developing their own packages because they aren't aware of the existing options.
+If there’s nothing that fits your purposes you may want to develop on your own package.
+Sometimes people end up developing their own packages because they aren’t aware of the existing options.
 Discoverability is a real problem given the amount of packages available.

 One of early stage problems is figuring out a good name for a package. npm root namespace has become crowded and it can be difficult to find a free name.
 Also, you may have to worry about existing trademarks to avoid problems later on.
 By skipping this you may have to rename your package later as happened for [Jade which had to rename as Pug](https://github.com/pugjs/pug/issues/2184).